Professor Joy Schaverien

-She is Visiting Professor for the Northern Programme for Art Psychotherapy (University of Sheffield).
-She teaches internationally and is a member of the International Association for Analytical Psychology and of the Editorial Board of the Journal of Analytical Psychology.
+She teaches and supervises in the UK and abroad and is a member of the International Association for Analytical Psychology.
+She was formerly a member of the Editorial Board of the Journal of Analytical Psychology and Visiting Professor at the Northern Programme for Art Psychotherapy.

 Joy started her psychotherapy career in the NHS in Hove, East Sussex.